Date of Degree

 Copyright 2012 Andrew Edwards Littmann

 Littmann, Andrew Edwards.
-"Use-dependent plasticity of the human central nervous system: the influence of motor learning and whole body heat stress." dissertation, University of Iowa, 2012.
+"Use-dependent plasticity of the human central nervous system: the influence of motor learning and whole body heat stress."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.